Menstrual Blood Clots: Causes, Normal vs Abnormal

 Why is my period blood jelly-like?

 Your period blood may be jelly-like because the menstrual discharge is composed of blood and tissue from the lining of the uterus.
-The clots that look like jelly are clumps made of the tissues and clots.
+The clots that look like jelly are clumps made of tissues and clots.

 Outlook